malcircuit/ax530_picorv32/README.md

 # ax530_picorv32
-A picorv32 playground for the ALINX AX530 dev board (this is a work-in-progress and probably won't work for you)
+A picorv32 playground for the ALINX AX530 dev board

 This repo uses the [Hog (HDL-on-git)](https://gitlab.com/hog-cern/Hog) project to organize the Quartus projects.